• Skip to primary navigation

 Instructions

-• Preheat oven to 350 degrees.
-Sift together flour, baking soda, and salt; set aside.
+• Preheat oven to 350°F. Sift together flour, baking soda, and salt; set aside.

-• Put sugar and lemon zest in the bowl of an electric mixer fitted with the paddle attachment.
+• Put sugar and lemon zest in the bowl of an electric stand mixer fitted with the paddle attachment.
 Mix on medium speed 30 seconds.
+(You can also use a hand mixer to make this recipe.)

 • Add butter; mix until pale and fluffy, about 1 minute.
 Mix in eggs one at a time; add vanilla and lemon extract.
 Gradually add flour mixture, and mix until just combined.
 Stir in crushed lemon drop candies.